Royal Cinque Ports Golf Club

 - Drive as close as you can to the generous landing area that could leave you a short pitch from a decent lie to an awkward half shot from a precarious lie.

 The risk and reward shot value is immediately calculable.
-Its simple complexity along with the nature of matchplay make this a hole about which you will question your judgment endlessly... especially if you don't pull it off.
-If that's not enough, remember the beach is in play...
-You can read more about the hole by clicking here.
+Its simple complexity along with the nature of matchplay make this a hole about which you will question your judgment endlessly… especially if you don’t pull it off.
+If that’s not enough, remember the beach is in play… You can read more on Evalu18’s deep dive into the 6th hole at Royal Cinque Ports Golf Club.

 After the rollercoaster ride that is holes 2 through 6, the tee shot from the back tee on the shingle beach lets you catch your breath whilst affording magnificent, uninterrupted views over the sea.
 The placid 6th green is in striking contrast to the wildly contoured 7th which runs away from you.
 The variety of greens in the first seven holes alone is simply incredible.